Horizon-test-org/horizon-sdv-tst/README.md

 ## Exercise #2 - Setup and Usage (WIP)
 This section covers the steps to be followed for successfully provisioning the infrastructure along with other required tools and its configuration.
-Before getting started, make sure to fork this repository under your namespace.
+Before getting started, make sure to fork this repository under your GitHub profile.

 ### Exercise #2a - Setting up GCP IAM and Admin for Terraform Workflow
 The first step for successfully running the GitHub Actions workflow is to set the required Identity and Access Management (IAM) resources on GCP for Terraform to be able to provision the infrastructure.